 Winstanley planned a combination of laboratory space for biotech start-ups and offices for information technology and telecommunications start-ups.

 The Winstanley project represents a multilateral commitment to biotechnology in New Haven.
-The predecessor of 300 George St., Science Park was launched in the 1980s with the help of Yale funds but faced debt and vacancy for many years.
-Now, however, the complex is a vigorous incubator for biotech start-ups and recently expanded to include 500,000ft of new space.
+The predecessor of 300 George Street, Science Park, was launched in the 1980s with the help of Yale funds but faced debt and vacancy for many years.
+However, the complex is now a vigorous incubator for biotech start-ups and recently expanded to include 500,000ft of new space.

 Several of the building’s aspects are ideal for biotech firms.
 For example, large chaseways used in its now obsolete heating system was easily converted to an exhaust system vital for biotechnology research.
 Installing a similar system in another building could be prohibitively expensive.

-The success of biotechnology companies has made them increasingly valuable to communities and developers, as demonstrated by the recent sale of the former Southern New England Telephone property to Winstanley Enterprises for more than $27 million.
+The success of biotechnology companies has made them increasingly valuable to communities and developers, as demonstrated by the recent sale of the former SNET property to Winstanley Enterprises for more than $27 million.

 Despite projects like 300 George Street, biotechnology has yet to generate many jobs in the area, but the industry plays an important role in revitalising the local economy.
 The conversion of the downtown site in close proximity to Yale University’s School of Medicine is supported by a private investment of close to $50 million by the developer, Winstanley Enterprises.

-The City and State have funded the construction of an adjacent parking garage, as well as supported nearby restaurants, theatres, a park and the Omni hotel, creating a desirable and attractive downtown location next to Yale’s Medical School.
+The City and State have funded the construction of an adjacent parking garage and have supported nearby restaurants, theatres, a park, and the Omni hotel.
+This has created a desirable and attractive downtown location next to Yale’s Medical School.